 The doctors at Bowie Health Center transfer plaintiff to Laurel Regional Hospital.
 Plaintiff is admitted to the ICU, where defendant physicians order Labetalol to help stabilize her blood pressure which was an insane 243/132.
 A 2D echocardiogram reveals a severely hyperkinetic left ventricle with left ventricular hypertrophy, a dilated left atrium, and aortic sclerosis.

 That evening, a cardiologist diagnoses her as having hypertensive emergency encephalopathy, atrial fibrillation, disease of her heart muscle, low levels of sodium in her blood, and possible acute gastroenteritis.
+Stroke severity and early mortality are higher in patients with atrial fibrillation.
 However, her blood pressure is under control with the IV Labetalol.

 The next morning, defendant nurse performs several assessments, including a neurological assessment.
 This finds that plaintiff was drowsy and lethargic with clear speech.
 When plaintiff calls her daughter after, she tells her daughter she cannot feel her left leg, and that she told her nurse.
 Her daughter calls the hospital twice, attempting to tell them what her mother told her.
 However, her calls went unreturned.

 Four hours pass before another exam is done.
 When one finally is done, defendant nurse records a blood pressure below the parameters set by defendant physicians, but she does not inform them of this.
 Early that afternoon when defendant nurse assesses the plaintiff, she writes that she was sleeping most of the day and did not show signs of distress.
 However, before the nurse leaves that night, she changes her note, to say that plaintiff complained of left sided weakness.